Cremation Services

 Why choose cremation?...

 When considering cremation, it is important to understand that cremation is neither an alternative to, nor a rejection of a traditional funeral.
 Instead, cremation is merely one form of bodily disposition from which you can choose.
 In other words, if you select cremation for yourself or someone you love, you can still hold a wake/visitation and/or a religious or secular ceremony before cremation if you wish.
-You also have the ability to hold services following cremation, whether that a religious ceremony, memorial service, or a celebration of life at a meaningful location.
+You also have the ability to hold services following cremation, whether that be a religious ceremony, memorial service, or a celebration of life at a meaningful location.

 Some of the many reasons people choose cremation in lieu of burial are: